 Abdominoplasty and Panniculectomy (Tummy Tuck Procedures)

-When diet and exercise fail to achieve the waistline you desire, or massive weight loss or hernias have left you with contour deformities, turn to the skilled team of surgeons at NYC Surgical who have perfected procedures to help you attain a flat, well-toned abdomen and repair complex, reoperative hernias for optimal cosmetic outcome.
+When diet and exercise fail to achieve the waistline you desire, or massive weight loss or hernias have left you with contour deformities, turn to the skilled team of surgeons at City Surgical Care who have perfected procedures to help you attain a flat, well-toned abdomen and repair complex, reoperative hernias for optimal cosmetic outcome.

 What is a tummy tuck (abdominoplasty)?
 What is panniculectomy?